Trou de loup [Wolf hole]

 poster design: Leyla Tonak

-The first chapter of Trou de loup is concerned with the werewolf’s skin.
-From the myth of Marsyas who was flayed by Apollo to Anzieu’s psychoanalytical theories about the skin-ego, it reflects on identity as something that may come “from without.”
-The second half of the text is on the issue of retaliation, both as narrative device and real-life threat.
-It is a dialogue of sorts –between myths, folktales and horror stories– to try and process the fear of retaliation and violence related to a second skin.
+The second half of the text is on the issue of retaliation, both as narrative device and a material threat.
+It is a dialogue of sorts—between myths, folktales, and horror stories—to try and process the fear of retaliation and violence related to a second skin, a body double, or a hidden hide.